culturecreates/artsdata-data-model/index.md

 ### Ontologies

 Artsdata.ca uses a basic set of RDFS and OWL entailments (or ruleset) to enable simple inferencing, called **OWL-Horst (optimized)**.
-The main vocabulary used in Artsdata.ca is Schema.org.
+The main ontology used in Artsdata.ca is Schema.org.
 The current version of both OWL-Horst and Schema.org are located in this GitHub repository under "_triples".

 ### Provenance